Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 - Woodinville (Photos)

 - Mill Creek (Photos)

-If you happen to be a resident of Mercer Island, you’re probably not too surprised to find it on the top our list.
+If you happen to be a resident of Sammamish, you’re probably not too surprised to find it on the top our list.

 We’ll tell you what makes each of these 10 Seattle ‘burbs better than the rest–but first, a bit about our methodology.

 Editor’s Note: If you see a slight difference between the best in state rankings and this suburb ranking, it’s because of the methodology.
 We needed a way to include more places, so we eliminated crime and commute times as criteria for this analysis.